Princeton researchers discover new type of laser

 The new laser phenomenon has some interesting features.
 For instance, in a conventional laser relying on low momentum electrons, electrons often reabsorb the emitted photons, and this reduces overall efficiency.
 In the new type of laser, however, this absorption is reduced by 90%, said Franz.
 This could potentially allow the device to run at lower currents, and also makes it less vulnerable to temperature changes.
 “It should let us dramatically improve laser performance,” he said.

 The device used in the study does not fully attain this level of performance, because the conventional, low-efficiency laser mechanism dominates.
 To take full advantage of the new discovery, therefore, the conventional mechanism would need to be turned off.
 The researchers have started to work on methods to achieve this outcome, said Franz.

-The research was partly sponsored by the MIRTHE Center, which is funded by the National Science Foundation (NSF).
+The research was partly sponsored by the MIRTHE center, which is funded by the National Science Foundation and directed by Gmachl.
 MIRTHE is a multi-institutional research collaboration for developing compact sensors to detect trace amounts of gases in the atmosphere and in human breath.
-Partial support was also provided by the European Union's Marie Curie Research Training Network and its Physics of Intersubband Semiconductor Emitters program, which sponsored Menzel's visit to Princeton.
-Franz was supported by the NSF Graduate Fellowship Program.
+Partial support was also provided by the European Union’s Marie Curie Research Training Network and its Physics of Intersubband Semiconductor Emitters (POISE) program, which sponsored Stefan Menzel’s visit to Princeton University.
+Kale Franz was supported by the NSF Graduate Fellowship Program.